-A notary public is a state-appointed official who has been authorized to notarize documents.
-When required, a notary must be present to verify the identity of the parties involved in a contract by checking identification and ensuring that the signers understand the document and its contents.
-Notaries are appointed by state government.
+A notary public is a state-appointed official who has the authorization to notarize documents (i.e., formally witness and certify signatures).
+A notary must be present to verify the identities of the parties involved in a contract by checking identification and ensuring that the signers understand the document and its contents.

-Notaries are expected to be impartial, professional, and to exercise good judgment.
-As representatives of the state, they must be responsible and not let any self-interest interfere with their responsibilities.
+Notaries should be impartial, professional, and exercise good judgment.
+As representatives of the state, they must not let any self-interest interfere with their responsibilities.

-Notary publics also perform a variety of other tasks besides authorizing documents, such as administering oaths and affirmations in order to verify that a document is true, witnessing signatures, certifying copies of documents, and more.
+Notary publics also perform a variety of other tasks such as administering oaths and affirmations and certifying copies of documents.

 What is the purpose of a notary public?